TeodorFredriksson95/AI_Lab1_PatrollingGuard_TeodorFredriksson/LAB_QnA/Lab2/QnA.md

 **Answer:**
 ---
+- Computing a path is equivalent to searching through a graph in order to find out the sequence of nodes that connects one node to another.
+- Moving along a path is the execution of updating the position of an object, following the sequence of nodes determined by the calculated path.

 ### 13. What happens in your movement code if there is no valid path (FindPath returns null)?
 How should this case be handled?

 **Answer:**
 ---
+- Nothing happens.
+Currently the code returns "null" if a path isn't found.
+We could use this result to trigger some other kind of behaviour, such as an investigation state which would be defined as part of a finite state machine.
+Ultimately how this case is handled is up to what kind of behaviour you as the author would like to see.
+A default state could be to return to a know patrol point, and then execute a patrol sequence from there.

 ## 1.5 Dynamic Targets